Engagement reports are available in a messaging project’s Reports menu. See: View Engagement Reports.

 Bounced: Percentage and number of bounced messages, for all reasons.
 See note below regarding Bounced Messages.

->

-> Unsubscribed: Percentage and number of unique users who have unsubscribed via the Unsubscribe link included in a Transactional email.
+Unsubscribed: Percentage and number of unique users who unsubscribed via unsubscribe links in your emails.

->

-> Complained: Percentage and number of spam complaints.
+Complained: Percentage and number of spam complaints.

 Mail servers generally process messages as they are received, either accepting for delivery or rejecting (bouncing) them.

 Some mail servers, however, first accept all incoming messages and later process bounces and inbox delivery.
 The Email report’s Delivery count does not include messages that were accepted by the mail server but bounced before delivery to the recipient inbox.